 At the start of class, have the students discuss the topic that is related to the topic of the article that you have found.
 Lead feedback and get their views on the topic.

-Optionally, you may want them to pick out a number of words from their reading sections, define the words, and have them explain the vocabulary they found to their groups as well.
+Optionally, you may want them to pick out a number of words from their reading sections, define the words, and have them explain the vocabulary they found to their groups.

-Assign a time limit to read the section and have the students begin the jigsaw reading activity.
+Assign a time limit to read the section.
+Then, have the students begin the jigsaw reading activity.

 After reading, the groups will get together and the first student with the first section of the article will summarize their section to their group.
-You may want to model an example (ie. explain the introduction section of the article) so the students understand exactly what to do in their groups.
+You may want to model the introduction section of the article.
+Therefore, the students understand exactly what to do in their groups.

-After the first reader finishes explaining their section of the article, the other members of the group can ask questions and ask the student to clarify anything.
+After the first reader finishes explaining their section of the article, the other members of the group can ask questions.
+They can also ask the student to clarify anything.

 When the first student finishes their summary of their section of the article and the Q and A period is over, the next student summarizes the next section of the article that he or she was responsible for reading.
 The other students ask questions again after the second summary.
 The groups should continue this process until the last student has completed explaining the final section of the article.